latex3/tagging-project/documentation/wtpdf/index.md

 either case the resulting MathML is passed via NVDA to MathCat to generate the reading.

-We hope that this is a temporary situation and that PDF readers will soon support either mechanism of supplying MathML to the accessibility tools.
-However for now, we need to build two separate PDF.
+We expect that this is a temporary situation and that PDF readers will soon support both mechanisms to supply MathML to the accessibility tools.
+However for now, we need to build two separate PDFs, one using Associated Files, and one with Structure Elements, to support current PDF viewers.

 Associated Files and foxit